Symbiota2/Symbiota2-php/docs/plugin/adding-entity-classes.md

 ### [Back to index](./index.html)

-# Adding Entity classes to backend
+# Adding Entity classes to the backend

 **NOTE: If you are not planning on including new Entity classes in the backend components of your plugin, skip this page.**